Lemon Poppy Seed Muffins

 Next, divide the batter into the muffin pan.
 Prepare a 12-cup muffin tin by greasing the muffin cups or lining them with paper liners.
 Use a 1/3-cup scoop to portion the batter into the muffin cups.

 Then, bake!
-Transfer the muffins to a 400°F oven and bake for 17 to 20 minutes, or until the tops spring back to the touch.
+Transfer the muffins to a 400°F oven and bake until the tops spring back to the touch, about 20 minutes.
 A toothpick inserted in the center of the muffins should come out clean.

 Finally, let the muffins cool.
-It’ll be tempting to reach for one right away, but the muffins’ texture and flavor actually improve after they’ve had a chance to cool!
+It’ll be tempting to reach for one right away, but the muffins’ texture and flavor actually improve as they cool!
 Let them cool in the pan for 10 minutes before transferring them to a wire rack to cool completely.

 Once the muffins are cool, drizzle them with the lemon glaze for a bolder lemon flavor, or enjoy them plain.
 Both options are delicious!